nateforsyth/nateforsyth.github.io/resume.md

 My SharePoint focus and daily goal is to adhere to UX guidelines, maintain default Microsoft styling, all while extending existing functionality; do you want a replacement News WebPart, with category and department filtering, custom Content Type mapped to Search Centre Managed Properties, all while looking like a "stock" component so that your users won't know the difference? **I'm your man.**

-I believe that my previous business experience & technical skill-set, and love of and aptitude in software development has set me up for a bright future within these fields; for these reasons I believe that I would be a prime candidate to be employed by your company.
+I believe that my previous business experience & technical skill-set, and love of and aptitude in software development has set me up for a bright future within these fields; for these reasons I believe that I am a prime candidate to be employed any company I set my sights on.

 ## A brief history